Protect your skin from the sun

 It’s part of Beauty Secrets 101 to wear SPF all the time.
 It’s common sense, because sun exposure promotes aging, damage from free radicals and skin cancer.
 But maybe you’re concerned about the chemicals in most sunscreens.
 What then?

 Coconut oil is popular for pretty much everything right now including sun protection, but it only shields from 20 percent of harmful rays, says Mayo Clinic.
 Better than nothing, you may say.
 But keep in mind that coconut oil is comodogenic and can make you break out, which no one wants.
 Then I found out about two other oils that are promising.
 They’re raspberry seed oil and carrot seed oil.

 A Canadian study done in 2000 found that among the characteristics of raspberry seed oil is an SPF protection factor of 28-50 against UVB rays, and an SPF around 8 for UVA rays.
 Notice that it protects against UVB and UVA.
 Not all sunscreens do!
 When I lived in Switzerland for a summer, I learned that European sunscreens are higher quality than American ones, because they filter against broad spectrum rays.
 The FDA hasn’t yet approved widespread use of these filtering agents, according to the Environmental Working Group.

 I had this problem where my ultra-fancy, natural face moisturizer didn’t have SPF.
 Have you ever encountered this?
 Solution: combine it with a little raspberry seed oil or carrot seed oil.
-I use a high quality oil by Leven Rose.
+I use a high quality oil by affiliate partner and sponsor Leven Rose.
 If you’re not sold on raspberry seed oil as a sunscreen option, it also makes a great face moisturizer.
 Carrot seed oil is also touted as a remedy for thinning hair.

 Now, to my knowledge there has only been that one study done and it was 17 years ago.
 So more research needs to be done on the topic.